mia-platform/documentation/docs/business_suite/data-visualization.md

 This page explains how to configure the new frontend for analytics.
 It is possible to configure multiple dashboards that can be visualized on the CMS.

+To be able to configure your charts and dashboards, in the **Services** section of the DevOps Console, you need to have for each chart:

+1. a set of APIs that are responsible for providing properly formatted data;
+2. data-visualization, which is the service that provides the web application;
+3. charts-service, which allows other services to download frontend configurations for a specific dashboard `:dd` from a fixed endpoint `/api/charts/dashboards/:dd`.

+All the configurations are managed from the charts-service in the `configmap.yml`file.

 ##General Configuration

 The following configuration allows to manage **both the dashboard configuration and the single chart configuration**, in order to control how you want to visualize your analytics.
 The configuration is edited in the DevOps Console in the Services area directly in the `service.configmap.yml file`.